 The provision of declaring CWHs within Protected Areas under FRA also remains unimplemented.
 In Yawal Wildlife Sanctuary of Maharashtra, a committee was formed for demarcation of a CWH but with no involvement at village level.
-As the process of CWH demarcation requires consultations with Gram Sabhas and the process being employed by the Committee had little local involvement, there was
+As the process of CWH demarcation requires consultations with Gram Sabhas and the process being employed by the Committee had little local involvement, there was local opposition to the processes leading to dissolution of the Committee.

 In BRT Wildlife Sanctuary of Karnataka, despite recognition of community forest rights including rights over NTFP, there was an incidence of confiscation of honey collected by the Gram Sabha of Hosapodu in Chamarajanagar taluk by a range officer in May 2013.
-Such incidences discourage local communities in decentralising NTFP governance.
-In Simlipal Tiger Reserve, as the process of rights' recognition was government-driven rather than being bottom-up, the post-recognition scenario is unclear.
+Such http://kalpavriksh.org/images/CLN/FOC/Relocation%20protocol_Comments.pdf).
+However, the protocol was finalized without addressing the concerns adequately.